Welcome to Smokey's Rainbow Bridge Memorial Residency

 I did not know at that time that they brought Smokey to the house for me.
 I thought he was my brother's girlfriend's puppy and they just brought him to visit.
 We sat at the kitchen table and Smokey played at my feet; a puppy full of life.
 When the discussion came around to him staying with us I knew even at my young age my parents would never let me have a puppy.
 So I did not even consider this a possibility.
 I do not remember how the discussion went but Smokey ended up staying that night with us and become our puppy.
 My brother and his girlfriend asked me what name I would give him and because I had never considered adopting a puppy I had no ideas.
 Either my brother or his girlfriend came up with Smokey.
 It sounded good to me so his name became Smokey.
 I asked my aunt recently if she remembered Smokey and she said yes.
 She also told me my mother was very upset with my brother for bringing a puppy to the house.

 Unfortunately Smokey's life was very short.
 I do not remember the date of his death but I believe it was sometime in October.
 I don't remember him being here for Halloween.
 He became ill and we took him to the vet.
 I don't know what he had I was only 7.
 We gave him the medicine the vet gave us but apparently it wasn't enough to help.
 Smokey had diarrhea and was vomiting.
 My mother placed him downstairs one Friday night and I remember thinking how cold it was down there for him.
 In hindsight all these years later I wish I would have stayed downstairs with him that night but I'm sure none of us thought he would not survive the night.
 The next morning when I got up to see how he was I found he had passed away on the landing at the bottom of the stairs.
 I am sure he was trying to get upstairs to be with us.
 I do not remember exactly how long Smokey was sick before he passed away.
 I'm guessing it was a week or so.
 It seems like all of a sudden he got sick, we went to the vet and then he died.
 I remember telling the kids at school my puppy had passed away.
-Not long after this my brother was drafted and sent to Vietnam and that consumed our family.
+Not long after he passed my brother was drafted and sent to Vietnam.
 Luckily my brother returned safe and sound.
 I only mention my brother going to Vietnam as Smokey was not forgotten but life quickly moved on.
 Smokey died in October and my brother was drafted in November.

 I remember finding Smokey passed away like it was yesterday.
 The grief I feel today is as heavy as it was that morning over 50 years ago.
 I did not think about Smokey for many years after he passed away; decades in fact, just thinking about him would overwhelm me with grief.
 The thought of Smokey would make me burst into tears.
 But I never forgot Smokey.
 My father saved his little red collar and his leash for me and I have it to this day.
 I wish I had some of his fur and a photo of us but I don't.
 As far as I know we didn't even own a camera in those days.
 I wish my brother would have thought to bring a camera and take photos of Smokey and me that night but I'm sure nobody thought Smokey's life would be so short.
 I plan to have Smokey's collar and leash buried with me when my time comes.
 I started taking his leash and collar out of storage a few years ago; my only physical connection to my dear little puppy.
 It may seem strange that a grown man can break down in uncontrollable grief so many years later but when I first started handling Smokey's collar again that is what happened.
 I love you Smokey today as much as I did as a child all those years ago.
 I am so sorry your life was so short.

 My memories of Smokey include us running and playing in the back yard.
 I remember us visiting the neighbors.
 I remember Smokey's first night with us.
-He slept in my room on the floor and was crying so I lifted him onto my bed where he slept under the covers quietly next to me; a seven year old kid with his puppy.
+He slept in my room on the floor.
+He was crying so I lifted him onto my bed where he slept under the covers quietly next to me; a seven year old kid with his puppy.
 I do not remember everyday things but only bits and pieces of our life together.
 I was in second grade and I imagine Smokey must have been in the kitchen every morning with us as we had breakfast but I cannot remember that specifically.
 My mother was home during the day and worked as a cook for the dinner meal at a local nursing home so Smokey must have spent the day with her as my father worked at a gas station during the day.
 I do not remember specifically running home after school to be with Smokey but I must have.
 I do have specific memories of evenings after supper playing with Smokey in the living room as my parents watched television.

 In the years following Smokey's passing I had many pets.
 They included turtles, fish, gerbils and parakeets.
 We never adopted another dog and my mother was afraid of cats.
 I have fond memories of the gerbils and parakeets.
 I used to take the gerbils out of their cage and let them run around my bedroom making a mountain from my blanket so they could run under and over it.
 They seemed to enjoy that.
 One gerbil lived 2 years to the day we brought them home and the other one passed away a week later.
 When we had the parakeets they were either riding on my shoulder or sitting in the bathroom in front of the mirror.
 We opened their cages in the morning and they would have the run of the house until night when we put them to bed.